 Fake American: Most of the cast besides the voice actors for Gumball, Darwin, and Anais are British, Scottish, or Irish voice actors doing American Accents.
-Technically averted with Dan Russell (the voice of Richard, Mr. Fitzgeraldnote Penny's father; real name: Patrick as of "The Shell", the Red-Cube Coach, and Tina in the first season), and Sandra Searles Dickinson (the voice of Granny Jojo, Hector the giant's mother, the pink cupcake lady, Alison, Felicity, Banana Barbara, Karen, and from Season 3 onwards, Joan Markham, the Band-Aid school nurse), who are American actors based in the UK.
-Similarly, numerous characters are voiced by Kerry Shale (Bobert the robot, Hector the giant, Leslie the flower, Larry the rock-head clerk, Sal Left Thumb, Haroldnote Tobias' father and Jackie's Henpecked Husband; Alan the balloon and Idaho the potato in the first season, and Mike the Microphone Guy, who is Canadian and currently living in London.
+Technically averted with Dan Russellnote Richard, Mr. Fitzgerald, the Coach, Paperball, Pantsbully, shooting star, bandage doctor, Hank, jolly hamburger, Donut Cop, and Tina in the first season and Sandra Searles Dickinsonnote Granny Jojo, Mrs. Jotunheim, the pink cupcake lady, Alison, Felicity, Banana Barbara, Karen, and from Season 3 onwards, Joan Markham, the Band-Aid school nurse, who are American actors based in the UK.
+Similarly, numerous characters are voiced by Kerry Shalenote Bobert the robot, Hector the giant, Leslie the flower, Larry the rock-head clerk, Sal Left Thumb, Harold in Season 1-4 and 5 until The Cycle; Alan the balloon and Idaho the potato in the first season, and Mike the Microphone Guy, who is Canadian and currently living in London.

 Flashback with the Other Darrin: A flashback in "The Name" redubs the scene from the first season episode "The Curse" where Gumball is riding down the highway in a mop bucket shouting, "I'm gonna make it!
 I'm gonna make it!" with Jacob Hopkins' voice instead of Logan Grove's.
 The same goes for a flashback with Darwin in "The Extras" to the second season episode "The Sweaters" where Darwin's line "This is boring! b-b-b-b-boring!" was done by Terrell Ransom, Jr. rather than Kwesi Boakye.

 Ben Bocquelet stated in the interview that the Working TitleGumball, which later became the main character's name, came from thinking of things a child would randomly have in his pocket.